THIS DATE IN HISTORY: March 16

 1935: Toronto forward Charlie Conacher scores three goals for his 12th NHL hat trick in a 5-3 win against the visiting Canadiens.
 But that achievement is overshadowed when he takes over for injured goalie George Hainsworth and holds the Canadiens scoreless for three minutes.
 Hainsworth leaves for repairs early in the third period when he is cut over his left eye during a scramble that leads to Montreal's third goal.
 But rather than await his return, Toronto puts Conacher in net wearing his regular equipment and holding a goalie's stick.

 Video: Charlie Conacher was known for his powerful shot

-1941: Maple Leafs goaltender Turk Broda gets his 26th NHL shutout in a 3-0 win against the Chicago Blackhawks.
+1941: Maple Leafs goalie Turk Broda gets his 26th NHL shutout in a 3-0 win against the Blackhawks.
 Chicago's Paul Thompson becomes the first NHL coach to pull his goalie for an extra skater; however, nothing comes of the move, even though Toronto has a man in the penalty box.

-1947: Billy Taylor of the Detroit Red Wings sets an NHL record with seven assists in a 10-6 win against the Blackhawks at Chicago Stadium.
+1947: Billy Taylor Sr. of the Detroit Red Wings sets an NHL record with seven assists in a 10-6 win against the Blackhawks at Chicago Stadium.
 Wayne Gretzky matches Taylor's mark three times in the 1980s.

-1955: Maurice Richard is suspended by NHL President Clarence Campbell for the remainder of the 1954-55 regular season and the Stanley Cup Playoffs after striking linesman Cliff Thompson during a melee in the Canadiens' game against the Boston Bruins.
+1955: Richard is suspended by NHL President Clarence Campbell for the remainder of the 1954-55 regular season and the Stanley Cup Playoffs after striking linesman Cliff Thompson during a melee in the Canadiens' game against the Boston Bruins.

 1983: Scotty Bowman becomes the first NHL coach to win 100 games with three teams when the Buffalo Sabres defeat the visiting Calgary Flames 5-3.
 Bowman previously reaches triple figures in wins with the Blues and Canadiens.